RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-05-06-testing-and-the-structures-of-learning-environments.md

 ---
 layout: post
-title: "TDD and the Structures of Learning Environments"
+title: "Testing and the Structures of Learning Environments"
 date: 2015-05-06 09:22:53 -0500
 comments: true
-categories: [Tdd, Learning, Recurse Center, 8th Light]
+categories: [Testing, Learning, Recurse Center, 8th Light]
 ---

 I've been fortunate this last year in getting to spend time in several